PtFEM/PtFEM.jl/README.md

 Examples are in the examples/...  subdirectories.
 In the test directory there is a [runexamples](https://github.com/PtFEM/PtFEM.jl/blob/master/test/runexamples.jl) script that will run all examples.

  PtFEM, the book, will always remain the primary documentation for this package.
-Additional programming documentation will be available through Julia's documentor package, e.g. after installing the package:
+Additional programming documentation will be available through Julia's documenter package, e.g. after installing the package:

 ```
 use PtFEM